wittyswayam/quant-mean-reversion-model/README.md

 - Reconcile the notebook and `backtrader` parameters and add out-of-sample / walk-forward testing.
 - Wire the strategy into the Interactive Brokers connection for paper trading on the actual ETF pair.

-## License

-No license file is included in the repository.
-Without one, default copyright applies and reuse rights are unspecified.
-If you intend this to be open source, add a `LICENSE` file (for example MIT) to make the terms explicit.